How to Nurture Leads with Email Marketing

 All the signs are telling us that email will never bow out of the marketing game.
 People won’t stop using email as a primary communication channel, and we continue to see how it keeps growing.

-On a less serious note, here are a couple of stats about when people check their inboxes (via Inc):
+On a less serious note, here are a few stats about when people check their inboxes (via Inc):

 - 70% of people check their email while watching TV